 Dehydration in Horses

 Horses need to get enough water, and sometimes they just don’t drink enough.
 That’s when dehydration can start happening!
-Dehydration is really scary for horses because it messes up their body systems in a lot of different ways- like the way they digest food or how fast oxygen goes through their bloodstream.
-And summertime isn’t great either because hot days make them want to stay inside more where there might not be any fresh drinking water around!
+Dehydration in horses is really scary because it messes up their body systems in a lot of different ways.
+This includes the way they digest food or how fast oxygen goes through their bloodstream.
+Summertime isn’t great either because hot days make them want to stay inside more where there might not be any fresh drinking water around!

 Causes of Dehydration